Cirkit Designer Logo

 FAQs

-1. Can I charge the power bank and a device simultaneously?
+• Q: Can I charge the power bank and charge devices from it at the same time?